lunarphp/lunar/docs/src/upgrading.md

 ### Removal of Macro functionality from BaseModel - Low Impact

-If you have custom models that extend the GetCandy `BaseModel` and are using macros, you will need to implement the new `HasMacros` trait.
+If you have custom models that extend the Lunar `BaseModel` and are using macros, you will need to implement the new `HasMacros` trait.

 ```php
 <?php